cameronzuziak/TwilioOpenAI/README.md

 ### Disclaimer
 No Professional Association - This Software is an open-source application developed by Cameron Zuziak.
-I want to make it clear that the Software is not professionally associated with, endorsed, or sponsored by Twilio or OpenAI ("Providers").
-I have developed this Software independently and all interactions or communication facilitated by the Software are solely your responsibility.
+In using any services provided by this software, you understand that the Software is not professionally associated with, endorsed, or sponsored by Twilio or OpenAI ("Providers").
+This Software has been developed independently and all interactions or communication facilitated by the Software are solely your responsibility.